-If you read our recent article on the racking collapse of a Shropshire cheese distribution centre, you may be wondering how you can ensure a similar racking disaster doesn’t happen in your own warehouse.
+If you read our recent article on the racking collapse of a Shropshire cheese distribution centre, you may be looking for tips to make your racking safe and ensure a similar racking disaster doesn’t happen in your own warehouse.

 The good news is that by taking some simple steps, you can greatly minimise the risk of potential incidents.

 One of the most important factors that will impact on the safety of your racking, will be the type and origin of your racking itself.

 As a minimum any racking being used in the UK must comply with the latest SEMA standards, however we would recommend that companies should be looking for racking that meets the new European Norm, which offers a great level of safety standards.

 Every racking installation should have loading signs clearly displayed, showing the maximum load capacities and any potential limitations.
 Failure to have loading signs is in breach of the health and safety guidelines and could result in a fine.

 Over the years, many manufactures have supplied their own particular design of racking, however a number are no longer.
 Whilst this may appear to be a rather trivial matter, it could mean costly repairs should replacement parts be required.

 Second hand racking is seen by many companies as a cost effective solution to a problem and with the number of companies going out of business, there is a growing amount available.

 But the major problem with second hand racking is unless you have complete knowledge of how and where it was used previously, you can never truly be confident of its actual condition.
 Previous damage can be concealed by new paint.
 Internal defects caused by the environment could remain undiscovered until it’s too late and before you know it, the supposed cost effective solution could be costing you far more than you ever expected.

 Click here for our full article on new vs second hand racking.